How to open a bank account in Ireland

 You can open a bank account in Ireland if you’re living there, and some banks will also offer non-resident accounts if you’re looking for a way to manage your money in euros from elsewhere.

-It’s generally very easy to open a bank account in Ireland if you’re from within the EU or EEA — if you’re opening an account in Ireland as an American you’ll probably have to take a couple of extra verification steps to prove your identity and residence details.
+It’s generally very easy to open a bank account in Ireland if you’re within the EU or EEA — if you’re opening an account in Ireland as an American resident you’ll probably have to take a couple of extra verification steps to prove your identity and residence details.
 Here’s what you need to know.

 Which documents will I need to open a bank account in Ireland?

-You’ll need two documents to open an Irish bank account: a photo ID and a proof of address.
-Your passport, driving license or national identity card (if you’re an EU citizen) are all valid forms of photo ID.
+According to the Citizens Information Ireland service¹, you’ll need two documents to open an Irish bank account: a photo ID and a proof of address.

 Proof of address documents can include:

-• A recent utility bill (less than 6 months old);
+• A recent utility bill (less than 6 months old)

-• Correspondence from a government department or authority.
+• Correspondence from a government department or authority

 Is opening a bank account in Ireland without proof of address possible?